Predrag-Jandric/React-Portfolio/evaristoSuggestsions.md

 fixed nav

 portfolio
-to top btn should appear earlier project card image should have an overlay and some sort of CTA faster appear animation for project cards endorsements animation transition too fast faq section closing too slow to top btn should have smooth jump to top fast to slow maybe put dl cv in more than one place team effort -> team project sticky mobile menu (app navigation is bad) faq element size changes when it opens and closes faq element weird close zoom in on project details chart is too much and initial entract is too sudden projects cards should not be growing into appearance but rather appear from down to up turn data.js to json so you can format json and improve code. make ordered lists
+project card image should have an overlay and some sort of CTA faq section closing too slow sticky mobile menu (app navigation is bad) faq element size changes when it opens and closes faq element weird close zoom in on project details chart is too much and initial entrance is too sudden turn data.js to json so you can format json and improve code. make ordered lists

 PIZZA app